squirrelsoft-dev/doc-fetcher/commands/list-docs.md

 ## Important Notes

 - The script runs from the plugin directory: `~/.claude/plugins/cache/doc-fetcher/`
-- The script automatically detects the project directory from where the command is run
+- Documentation is cached globally in `~/.claude/docs` and shared across all projects
 - The list command is fast (reads index files only, doesn't scan page content)
-- The cache directory is configured in `doc-fetcher-config.json` and defaults to `.claude/docs` in the project
+- The cache directory is configured in `doc-fetcher-config.json` and defaults to `~/.claude/docs`
-- Use `--project` to see which of your project's dependencies have cached documentation
+- Use `--project` to see which of your current project's dependencies have cached documentation
 - Use `--verbose` for complete details including source URLs and local paths